aamoreno/test-ordering/README.md

 - CRUD operations for orders
 - Filter orders by customer and status
 - Data validation
-- In-memory H2 database for development
+- MySQL database with persistent storage

 ## Getting Started